hotwire-django/django-turbo-allauth/README.md

 ## Hotwired/Turbo django-allauth integration

-This package provides subclasses modifying the django-allauth views https://github.com/pennersr/django-allauth so they can work with Turbo Streams for form validation.
-The package django-turbo-response https://github.com/hotwire-django/django-turbo-response is used to provide the required mixin classes.
+This package provides subclasses modifying the django-allauth views https://github.com/pennersr/django-allauth to provide valid return codes.

 This package is required in order to provide allauth compatability with Turbo.
 Turbo form validation either setting the attribute *data-turbo="false"* in the form, or returning a 4** response.
 This provides subclasses for the latter.